dreadflopp/dreads_modlist_patches/README.md

 * BodySlide _Output
 * Unlimited_Bookshelves_Patch_Generator_Output

-Some tools can be set to output data to these folders.
+Some tools can be set to output data to these mods.

 1. Click the Executables button at the top of the main Mod Organizer window.
 1. Select the tool to add an argument to.